GScalzo21/BLOG/prevention-is-essential-but-recovery-is-survival-rethinking-cyber-strategy-in-2025.md

 ## What Good Recovery Looks Like

-Let’s make this practical.
-Here are the core principles I’ve been studying — and soon labbing out myself:

-### 3-2-1 Backup Rule
-- 3 copies of your data
-- 2 on different media (e.g., cloud + disk)
+### How to Get Recovery Right
+So, how do you make sure your backups save the day?
+Here are some practical steps:
-- 1 offsite or immutable

-This rule aligns with NIST 800-53 (Control CP-9), ISO 27001 (A.12.3), and CIS Control 11 (Data Recovery).
-And yet, so many companies still don’t follow it.
+- **Use the 3-2-1 Backup Rule:** Keep three copies of your data — two on different storage types (like local disk and cloud), and one offsite or in an immutable format.
+This aligns with NIST 800-53 (CP-9), ISO 27001 (A.12.3), and CIS Control 11 — yet many organizations still fail to implement it properly.

-### Test Like You Mean It
-Running backups without testing is like owning a fire extinguisher and never checking the pressure.
-You have to simulate ransomware, outages, file corruption — and see if your team can recover within a reasonable RTO (Recovery Time Objective).

-### Harden the Backups
+- **Test Like You Mean It:** Backups are only useful if they’ve been tested.
+Simulate ransomware, outages, and file corruption, then verify whether your team can recover within your defined Recovery Time Objective (RTO).
+It's like owning a fire extinguisher but never checking if it works.

-- Use Azure blob immutability or AWS S3 Object Lock
-- Store keys in a separate vault
-- Apply least privilege access to backup storage
+- **Harden the Backups:** Use Azure Blob Immutability or AWS S3 Object Lock to protect backups from tampering.
+Store encryption keys in a separate vault, and apply strict least privilege access controls to every backup location.

-### Rethink Budget Priorities
-It’s easy to get caught up in shiny prevention tools.
-But even a 10% shift in budget toward testing, backup tooling, and recovery training can be the difference between a stressful weekend and a total business loss.
+- **Rethink Budget Priorities:** Prevention tools get the spotlight, but recovery is what gets you back online.
+Even shifting 10% of your budget toward backup infrastructure, testing, and training can dramatically improve resilience after a breach.

 ---

-## Real World, Real Stakes

-Think about it:

-- A ransomware attack encrypts your database.
-Your backups?
-Also gone — attacker accessed the same credentials.
-- Your DR environment?
-Also hosted in the same cloud region — and also compromised.
-- Your team?
-Never practiced an emergency failover.

-At that point, your customers are calling, your execs are panicking, and your options are slim.
+### Why No Industry Is Immune
+Here’s the hard truth: recovery gaps exist everywhere.
+From small startups to hospitals to large enterprises, most organizations aren’t prepared to bounce back from a full-scale cyber incident.
+Recent findings suggest that less than 1% of businesses have a truly survivable, tested backup and recovery strategy in place.

+That’s a major red flag.
+Even well-funded companies often get it wrong by placing too much trust in vendor promises or legacy backup systems that can’t withstand today’s evolving threats.
+It’s not just a technology issue — it’s a mindset shift the industry needs to make.

 ---

 ## From the Street to the SOC: What Law Enforcement Taught Me About Cyber Resilience

 In my past life as a detective, the most critical moment wasn't when things were calm — it was the moment after chaos hit.
 That’s when the plan mattered.
 That’s when preparation made the difference.
 The same applies to cybersecurity.
 We spend hours writing detections, configuring alerts, and mapping MITRE tactics.
 But when the alert turns red — when that ransomware is real — the only thing that matters is this:

 > Can you get the business back online fast enough to survive?